 - Or one Bishop (3 points) and 2 pawns (2 points)

-Having the value of the pieces in mind helps you deciding which exchange you should make (or not).
+During a Chess game, having the value of the pieces in mind helps you deciding which piece exchange you should make (or not).

 One very important point though: as useful as it is, the piece valuation system is only an approximation based on years of practice, it is in no way a mathematical value true in every case.
 Take it as a tool to help you make good decisions.